smarter-play/smart-basket/docs/schematic.md

 ## 9V to 5V Voltage Regulator

-We use a Voltage Regulator to convert the Power Supply's 9V to 5V that will be used to power the Featherboard.
+We use a Voltage Regulator to convert the Power Supply's 9V to 5V that will be used to power the Featherboard and the MCU.

 <p align="center">
   <img src="./assets/images/schematic/voltage_regulator.png">